sholtomaud/assignment-cloud-engineer/duplicate-repository.md

     git clone git@github.com:<your_username>/source-assignment-cloud-engineer.git
     ```

- 6. Add the reviewers as collaborators to your new repository: DandyDev, uzitovb, paula13
+ 6. Add the required reviewers (see email) as collaborators to your new repository